Some courses displayed may not be offered every year.

 STAFF

-Prerequisite: Spanish 102L (may be taken concurrently).
+Prerequisite: Spanish 102L OR Spanish 30 (may be taken concurrently).

 Eighteenth- and nineteenth-century Spanish literature.